hearthminion/homeassistant_config/packages/lighting/README.md

 - Toggle Adaptive Lighting Brightness switch if autobrightness binary sensor changes state
 - Turn off Adaptive Lighting Brightness switch if Hue Dimmer Switch buttons 2 or 3 are pressed.
 - Toggle Adaptive lighting switch if autocolortemp binary sensor changes state
+- Toggle Adaptive Lighting based on bulb state: 'xy_color' mode (Off) or 'colortemp' mode (On)
 - Toggle Adaptive lighting based on if Circadian Mode is true or false
 - Turn on Migraine Mode if lights are set manually set to green
 - Turn on [Light Previously Green](#light-previously-green) if Migraine Mode is activated